skmidhun09/docker/README.md

 # docker
-Prerequesties unzip , rpm installed in the system
+Prerequesties unzip , rpm installed in the system.
+Remove the currently installed docker

-Docker version with API Version 1.39 fix for kubernetes init problem The latest docker version comes with docker API version 1.40 and causes kubernetes error To solve the above problem we have this.
+Docker version with API Version 1.39 fix for kubernetes init problem.
+The latest docker version comes with docker API version 1.40 and causes kubernetes error.
+To solve the above problem we have this.

 clone this repo and run sh install.sh in your shell (which would install docker and all its dependency )